 Babies and children are at a higher risk for:

 - ear infections

-- Read what Health Canada has to say about second-hand smoke and air filters, purifiers and ventilation.
-For more information about ventilation and second-hand smoke visit Centers for Disease Control.
+- Read what Health Canada has to say about second-hand smoke and air filters, purifiers, and ventilation.
+For more information about ventilation and second-hand smoke visit the Centers for Disease Control.